idea-statica/iom-examples/rcs/rcs-reinforced beam.md

 ![alt text][forces]

-## Second order effect
-To calculate second order effects is necessary to insert the correct values of bending moment on the top and bottom of the column.

-![alt text][secondorder]

 ## Reinforcement
 Reinforcement is defined as stirrups and longitudinal bars.

 ![alt text][reinforcement]

 ### Stirrups
-Setting shape, diameter and material of stirrup.
+Setting shape and material of stirrup.

 ![alt text][stirrups]